topo-gps/topo-gps-manual/en/extensions/height_extension.rst

 Coverage
 ~~~~~~~~
-The height extension is a paid extension and currently only available for Germany, England, Wales, France, Switzerland, Austria, The Netherlands, Belgium, and Luxembourg.
+The 'Height extension' is a paid addition and currently only available for Germany, England, Wales, France, Switzerland, Austria, The Netherlands, Belgium, and Luxembourg.
 In the future we will add more regions.
-If you purchase the height extension now, you will also get access to the regions that will be added in the future.
+If you purchase the 'Height extension' now, you will also get access to the regions that will be added in the future.

 .. _ss-height-extension-purchase:

-Purchasing height extension
+Purchasing Height extension
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~
-To purchase the height extension, zoom the map to one of the regions in which the height extension is available.
+To purchase the Height extension, zoom the map to one of the regions in which the height extension is available.
 Then slide the dashboard twice to the left to show the :ref:`coordinates panel <ss-coordinate-panel>`.
 Then tap on the coordinates panel and choose 'Show height' in the pop-up that appears.
 Then the purchase screen will appear.

 .. _ss-height-extension-display-height: